StateVoicesNational/Spoke/docs/HOWTO-use-dynamicassignment-batches.md

 # Dynamic Assignment Batches Framework

-Every Spoke campaign needs a method for assigning available texts to texters.
+Every Spoke campaign needs a method for assigning available contacts to texters.
 This can be done with manual or dynamic assignment.

 Dynamic assignment allows admin to use a link that once clicked gives texters access to text in the associated campaign.
 Texters are then able to request new texts using a request button in the dynamic assignment sidebox.